On the Complexity of CSP-based Ideal Membership Problems: Introduction

 In the second part of Theorem~\ref{the:sufficient-intro} we use the fact, see \cite{Papert64:congruence}, that any language with a semilattice polymorphism is pp-interpretable in a language on a 2-element set also having a semilattice polymorphism.
 Then Theorem~\ref{the:sufficient-intro}(2) follows from Theorem~\ref{the:pp-definitions-intro}(2) and the results of \cite{Mastrolilli19}.

 As is mentioned, the third part of Theorem~\ref{the:sufficient-intro} is in fact about systems of linear equations over $\GF(p)$, since every instance of $\CSP(\Gm)$, where $\Gm$ has an affine polymorphism, is equivalent to a system of linear equations over $\GF(p)$.
-This part is technically most involved.
-We use the approach from \cite{Bharathi-Minority} based on FGML algorithm \cite{FGLM} to construct a bounded degree \GB.
-By this we therefore show that not only $\IMP_d(\Gm)$ is polynomial time, but also that an ideal membership proof can be found in polynomial time.
-This requires to develop a polynomial-like representation of functions on the set $D^n$, which may be of some independent interest.
-The role of monomials in this representation is played by linear polynomials over $\GF(p)$.
-Let $F_k$ denote the set of linear polynomials over $\GF(p)=\zZ_p$
+Bharathi and Mastrolilli solved this case for $p=2$ showing that $\IMP_d(\Gm)$ is polynomial time for any $d$.
+Their approach is based on FGML algorithm \cite{FGLM} to construct a bounded degree \GB.
+Instead, we map an instance of $\IMP(\Gm)$ on a different domain consisting of $p$-th roots of unity rather than $\{0\zd p-1\}$.
+This transforms the generators of the ideal into very simple polynomials that form a \GB\ without any further modifications.
+Such a transformation makes it difficult to find an ideal membership proof, but this is resolved in Section~\ref{sec:ximp-truncated}.